-No brunch hour is complete without a bloody mary sighting.
-The magical beverage is a midday drinking staple, hair of the dog, and perfect pair for everything from eggs benedict to quiche Lorraine.
-Many may bill the drink as simple a simple concoction of vodka, tomato juice, and a few secret spices, but the key to making the best bloody mary is in the ingredients: fresh tomato, for one, citrus, salt, horseradish, and Worcestershire.
+No brunch hour is complete without a Bloody Mary sighting.
+The magical beverage is a midday drinking staple, hair of the dog, and the perfect pair for everything from eggs Benedict to quiche Lorraine.
+Many may bill the drink as a simple concoction of vodka, tomato juice, and a few secret spices, but the key to making the best Bloody Mary is in the ingredients: fresh tomato, for one, plus citrus, salt, horseradish, and Worcestershire.

 Looking for a vegan mix?
-Lava uses fresh San Marzano tomatoes (uber-juicy plum tomatoes from the San Marzano region of Italy) and a base of reverse-osmosis purified water to craft an all-natural, plant-based bloody mary mix.
+Lava uses fresh San Marzano tomatoes (uber-juicy plum tomatoes from the San Marzano region of Italy) and a base of reverse-osmosis purified water to craft a plant-based Bloody Mary mix.
 With no added sugar or high-fructose syrup, this option is friendly to folks on a keto diet, too.

 Even though this mix is vegan, it loads on the flavors, is super fresh and smooth, and has a subtle spiciness, making it bold enough to play with the strong notes of vodka.
 If you prefer your drink a bit spicier, a few dashes of your favorite hot sauce will do.